sanger/traction-ui/DPL-282-todo.md

 ## Tests

-- LabwareFinder, button is disabled is there searchValue is empty
+- LabwareFinder, button is disabled is there searchValue is empty [hc6 done]
 - ONTFlowell.spec.js has no tests yet
 - ONTRunInformation remove '@/api/OntRun', and add setInstruments?
 - ONTRunInstrumentFlowcells.spec.js has no tests yet